NOTE: 2nd Tuesday in 2015 [1-13-2015] is the deadline for Fall 2015 admission.

 The Creative Writing Program at FIU is a 48 credit hour academic curriculum leading to the Master of Fine Arts degree.
 It includes a minimum of 18 credit hours of writing workshop, 15 credit hours of literature, 3 credit hours of Form and Theory, and 6 credit hours of thesis (most students complete the program in about three years; the graduate school requires that a program of study be completed within eight years).
 There is no language requirement.
 Graduate workshops include short fiction, the novel, narrative structure and revision, screenwriting, creative nonfiction, and poetry.
 The program places great emphasis upon preparation and completion of a book-length creative thesis.

 To apply, complete an online Graduate Admissions application and processing fee at http://gradschool.fiu.edu.
-Additionally, you will be required to provide to the Admissions Office a transcript(s) of successful completion of undergraduate and/or graduate studies at all accredited universities that you list on your application, (with a GPA of 3.0), and a minimum GRE score of 295 (or the old GRE score 1,000 [combined verbal and quantitative]).
+Additionally, you will be required to provide to the Admissions Office a transcript(s) of successful completion of undergraduate and/or graduate studies at all accredited universities that you list on your application, (with a GPA of 3.0).
+Those applicants wishing to be considered by the program for financial aid should also submit current GRE scores.
 NOTE: For those applicants who have attended FIU, transcripts will be printed out and given to the Creative Writing Program by Graduate Admissions.

 Once the Admissions office has received your application, it will, in turn, be available electronically to the Creative Writing Program and to you.
-To check the status of your application, GRE scores, and/or transcripts, go to http://my.fiu.edu
+To check the status of your application,and/or transcripts, go to http://my.fiu.edu

 In addition to University requirements, the Program requires: 1) two letters of recommendation to the director; 2) writing samples (see below); and 3) a letter stating your writing interest and background (see below).
 You must also have completed a minimum of 9 semester hours of undergraduate coursework in Creative Writing.
 These items should be UPLOADED with the online Graduate Admissions application.
 Letters should be from teachers or editors familiar with your writing and should address your potential as a writer and graduate student.
 If you are applying to be a teaching assistant, they should discuss your potential as a teacher as well.